linhang-h/linhang-h.github.io/menu1.md

 For the past year, I have been working on the geometry properties on dendrite Julia sets.

-I am currently interested in 2D spectral theory in connection with the reflected Brownian motion.
+I am currently interested in 2D spectral theory in relation to the reflected Brownian motion.

 ## Publication
 * **Hölder Tree Julia Sets Almost Everywhere on the Circle**, In preparation